Starry1024/gistskills/README.md

 i want to have a test with github.
 Create a new branch is quick.
 Make a shortcut!
-Create a new branch is quick AND simple. create a new branch!
+iCreate a new branch is quick AND simple. create a new branch!

+Make a test for realizing the difference bewteen "Fast forward" and "simple mode"